 About National Civil Rights Museum

-The National Civil Rights Museum at the Lorraine Motel is the sight of the assassination of Martin Luther King Jr. Across the street from the motel is the building and room in which James Earl Ray fired the shots, also forming part of the museum.
+The National Civil Rights Museum at the Lorraine Motel in Tennessee is the sight of the assassination of Martin Luther King Jr. Across the street from the motel is the building and room in which James Earl Ray fired the shots, also forming part of the museum.

-As well as examining the events that led to the assassination and the investigation that followed, the National Civil Rights Museum hosts a number of exhibitions chronicling key episodes of the US civil rights movement and its legacy.
+Alongside examining the events that led to the assassination and the investigation that followed, the National Civil Rights Museum hosts a number of exhibitions chronicling key episodes of the US civil rights movement and its legacy.